 A 9-month-old baby may seem just like a toddler to you.
 He is busy exploring himself and the world around him.
 He loves playing with toys and loves to eat different kinds of colorful foods like fruits, juices, and vegetables.
 They have become experts in crawling and don’t stay in one place.
-They are so much attached to you now that they never leave you.
-You may see they are busy looking at their legs and hands, moving their fingers and toes, keeping things in their mouth to feel its taste and texture, etc. Keeping your baby busy at this time is very easy and you can do your household works without any tension.
-Since babies love exploring, you can give them some interesting things like rattles which make sounds, kitchen items like plastic and colorful bowls, plates, spoons, and glasses.
+They are so attached to you now that they never leave you.
+You may see they are busy looking at their legs and hands, moving their fingers and toes, keeping things in their mouth to feel their taste and texture, etc. Keeping your baby busy at this time is very easy and you can do your household work without any tension.
+Since babies love exploring, you can give them some interesting things like rattles that make sounds, and kitchen items like plastic and colorful bowls, plates, spoons, and glasses.
 Make sure anything that you give to your baby doesn’t have any sharp edges or tiny objects which can cause choking hazards.

 Some of the milestones which your baby will reach now are:-

 - Sits straight without any support for long.

 - Can sit up on his own when placed on his stomach or back.

 - Can start walking a bit.

 - Can drink milk and have finger foods by herself.

 - Can reach and grab things that she sees.

 - Can turn pages of a book or tear it.